 Personally, my favorite aspect of the Rome Global Gateway is the terrace space.
 In addition to an adjoining courtyard, there are both large second floor and roof terraces where you can take a nap, Facetime your family, or work on homework when it is sunny outside.
 At the beginning of the year, the Global Gateway even hosted a couple of banquets in the courtyard space, Italian appetizers included!

-Other than the studio, there is also a library, a small computer room equipped with architectural printers, and a few classrooms for lectures and reviews.
+Other than the studio, there is also a library, a computer room equipped with architectural printers, and there are a few classrooms for lectures and reviews.

-We have everything we could possibly need here to make beautiful projects plus we are constantly surrounded by inspiration everywhere every single day.
-It is practically an aspiring architect’s dream come true studying in such an enriching place.
+We have everything we could possibly need here to make beautiful projects—plus, we are constantly surrounded by inspiration every single day.
+It is an aspiring architect’s dream come true to study in such an enriching place.